aadityadar/aadityadar.github.io/resources.md

 ##### Governance and political economy

 * Bhagwan Ke Liye on Philanthropy, Individial and Corporate Social Responsibility (CSR) and the roles of the government and programs like PM CARES.
 [Episode 8](https://www.youtube.com/watch?v=HMd7RDbWnWE).
 * [Indian Democracy at Work Conference 2020](https://www.indiandemocracyatwork.in/money-power-in-politics/).
 Theme: Money Power in Politics.
 [Conference schedule](https://www.indiandemocracyatwork.in/schedule/).
-[Pre conference workshop](https://www.indiandemocracyatwork.in/pre-conference-workshop/).
+[Pre-conference workshop schedule](https://www.indiandemocracyatwork.in/pre-conference-workshop/).

 <!--
 ##### Annotated bibliographies